code-by-matt/flowerpower/README.md

 I initially thought that this project was going to be pretty similar to the assignments in Andrew's course where I implemented various machine learning algorithms in Octave.
 I would ponder the algorithm in an abstract sense, then try to efficiently translate it into code.
 Making sure my implementation worked properly was a slow and fiddly process, riddled with missing semicolons and botched matrix operations.
 You really had to know what your code was doing.
 Turns out, with scikit-learn, you don't need to know what you're doing at all!

 Just kidding (kinda).
-Going through that course was definitely a valuable experience, but a quick tour of the scikit-learn documentation made me realize that *all the hard stuff is already done for you*.
+Going through that course was definitely a valuable experience, but a quick tour of the scikit-learn documentation made me realize that *all the hard stuff was already done for me*.
 Example: My work for Andrew's one-vs-all logistic regression assignment was a jank collection of scripts written in TextEdit because I was too lazy to find a better editor.

 ![My work for Andrew Ng's logistic regression assignment.](jankness.png)

-To do the same thing with scikit-learn, all you need is two lines!
+I did the same thing with scikit-learn in two lines.

 ```python
 from sklearn.linear_model import LogisticRegression
 classifier = LogisticRegression(penalty="l2", C=1.0, solver="lbfgs", multi_class="ovr")
 ```

-The `LogisticRegression` constructor has many optional arguments: `penalty="l2"` specifies a certain regularization scheme,<sup>[2]</sup> `C=1.0` sets the inverse of regularization strength,<sup>[3]</sup> `solver="lbfgs"` means that the classifier will use the [limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm](https://en.wikipedia.org/wiki/Limited-memory_BFGS), which I guess is some hella fancy version of gradient descent, and `multi_class="ovr"` means one-versus-rest.
-(Many other arguments were available, but I decided not to mess with them.)
-These two lines are all you need to create a fully-functional classifier.
-All the fiddly implementation details have already been figured out and hidden away!
+The `LogisticRegression` constructor has tons of optional arguments, of which I chose four: `penalty="l2"` specified a certain regularization scheme,<sup>[2]</sup> `C=1.0` set the inverse of regularization strength,<sup>[3]</sup> `solver="lbfgs"` meant that the classifier used the [limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm](https://en.wikipedia.org/wiki/Limited-memory_BFGS), which seems to be some hella fancy version of gradient descent, and `multi_class="ovr"` meant one-versus-rest.
+These two lines were all I needed to create a fully-functional logistic regression classifier.
+All the fiddly implementation details had already been figured out and hidden away!

-It became clear that I didn't need to reinvent the wheel–I simply needed to choose a few of my favorites from a massive library of ready-made wheels.
+It became clear that I didn't need to reinvent the wheel–I simply needed to choose a few from a massive library of ready-made wheels.

 ## Prepping the Data